grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-histogram-spans-buckets-mismatch

-This non-critical error occurs when Mimir receives a write request that contains a native (also known as sparse) histogram whose either negative or positive spans specify a different number of buckets than there are provided.
+This is a non-critical error.
+It occurs when Mimir receives a write request that contains a native (also known as sparse) histogram whose (either negative or positive) spans specify a different number of buckets than are provided.

-> **Note**: Series with invalid histograms are skipped during the ingestion, and series within the same request are ingested.
+> **Note:** Series with invalid histograms are skipped during the ingestion, and series within the same request are ingested.

 ### err-mimir-histogram-span-negative-offset

-This non-critical error occurs when Mimir receives a write request that contains a native (also known as sparse) histogram which has a span whose offset is negative, making it overlap with the previous span.
+This is a non-critical error.
+It occurs when Mimir receives a write request that contains a native (also known as sparse) histogram that has a span whose offset is negative, which makes it overlap with the previous span.

 > **Note**: Series with invalid histograms are skipped during the ingestion, and series within the same request are ingested.

 ### err-mimir-histogram-negative-bucket-count

-This non-critical error occurs when Mimir receives a write request that contains a native (also known as sparse) histogram which has a bucket whose observation count is negative.
+This is a non-critical error.
+It occurs when Mimir receives a write request that contains a native (also known as sparse) histogram that has a bucket whose observation count is negative.

 > **Note**: Series with invalid histograms are skipped during the ingestion, and series within the same request are ingested.

 ### err-mimir-histogram-count-not-big-enough

-This non-critical error occurs when Mimir receives a write request that contains a native (also known as sparse) histogram whose overall observation count is lower than the number of observations found in the buckets.
+This is a non-critical error.
+It occurs when Mimir receives a write request that contains a native (also known as sparse) histogram whose overall observation count is lower than the number of observations found in the buckets.

 > **Note**: Series with invalid histograms are skipped during the ingestion, and series within the same request are ingested.